hksvibe/credit-memo-covenant-agent/COMPARISONS.md

 - **Built-in retries + observability** per node.
 Would take a day to add to the Python version manually.
 - **Ops-friendly execution log.** A non-engineer can debug a failed run by clicking the failed node — no need to read a stack trace.

-### One-line position

-**Code-first is the right POC.
-Low-code is the right production version.** The interview answer is: *"I picked code-first because it defends better in a walkthrough.
-If you told me to productionise it for an ops team to maintain, I'd port to the n8n + Firebase pattern for the observability and edit-ability story."*

 ---